camunda/camunda/docs/src/introduction/quickstart.md

 ```

 Every instance of a workflow normally processes some kind of data.
 We can
-specify the initial data of the instance as payload when we start the instance.
+specify the initial data of the instance as variables when we start the instance.

 > **Note:** Windows users who want to execute this command using cmd or Powershell
-> have to escape the payload differently.
+> have to escape the variables differently.
 > - cmd: `"{\"orderId\": 1234}"`
 > - Powershell: `'{"\"orderId"\": 1234}'`

 ```
-./bin/zbctl create instance order-process --payload '{"orderId": 1234}'
+./bin/zbctl create instance order-process --variables '{"orderId": 1234}'
 ```
 ```
 {